grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 excerpt: 'The four distinct life cycle stages in a k6 test are "init", "setup", "VU", and "teardown".'
 ---

-A k6 test has distinct stages.
-A script always runs through these stages in the same order.
+In the life cycle of a k6 test, a script always runs through these stages in the same order:

 1. **Required**.
-Code in the `init` context prepares the script, loading files, importing modules, and defining the test lifecycle functions.
+Code in the `init` context prepares the script, loading files, importing modules, and defining the test _lifecycle functions_.
 2. _Optional._ The `setup` function runs,  setting up the test environment and generating data.
 3. **Required**.
 VU code runs in the default or scenario function, running for as long and as many times as the `options` define.
 4. _Optional._ The `teardown` function runs, postprocessing data and closing the test environment.